TONY-H83/Stock-Analysis/README.md

 ![](https://github.com/TONY-H83/Stock-Analysis/blob/main/Resources/Refactored%20Run%20Times.png)

-It's a clear result that through the refactoring process that the 2017 run time was reduced by
+The reults are crystal clear that through the refactoring process the run times vastly improved:

+The 2017 run time was reduced by **76%**

+The 2018 run time was reduced by **77%**

+##Summary

+*What are the advantages or disadvantages of refactoring code?*

+Refactoring code can improve effieciency, make it easier for other users to read and understand your code,and make code more universal for repurposing.

+*How do these pros and cons apply to refactoring the original VBA script?*